yonchu/zsh-vcs-prompt/README.md

 - ✚ n : there are n changed but unstaged files
 - … n : there are n untracked files
 - ⚑n  : there are n stashed
+- branch(n) : there are n unmerged commits to master

 Installation
 ---------------